single-spa/single-spa.js.org/docs/recommended-setup.md

 sidebar_label: Overview
 ---

-The single-spa npm package itself is not opinionated about your build tools, CI process, or local development workflow.
+The single-spa npm package is not opinionated about your build tools, CI process, or local development workflow.
 However, to implement single-spa you will have to figure all of those things out (and more).
 To help you decide how to approach these problems, the single-spa core team has put together a "recommended setup" that gives an opinionated approach to solving the practical problems of microfrontends.

 ## Overview
 We recommend a setup that uses in-browser ES modules + import maps (or SystemJS to polyfill these if you need better browser support).
 This setup has several advantages: